shopstic/chopsticks/README.md

 Similar to [batch](https://doc.akka.io/docs/akka/current/stream/operators/Source-or-Flow/batch.html), but allows the aggregate function to decide whether to force emitting the currently aggregated buffer based on its accumulated state, vs. just based on the cost function.

 As an example, we can batch upstream elements while downstream is slower as usual, but emit the accumulated buffer right away if there's another element already contained in the UUID Set.
-This ensures every batch consists non-overlapping transactions against the same set of entities.
+This ensures every batch consists of non-overlapping transactions against the same set of entities.

 ```scala
 Flow[Transaction]